 Best Qualifying Chances

 Buzz: If you’re a strong cyclist and you appreciate the along-the-course energy of spectators, IMMOO could be the place you punch your ticket.
-While the bike course is decidedly hilly and full of twists and turns, the two-loop run along Lake Mendota—through the University of Wisconsin campus and around the state capitol building en route to the downtown finish—is packed with cheering spectators.
+While the bike course is full of rolling hills and twists and turns, the two-loop run along Lake Mendota—through the University of Wisconsin campus and around the state capitol building en route to the downtown finish—is packed with cheering spectators.